Don't let omicron crash your holiday gathering. Here's how to keep your family safe

 Safety is important, but so is gathering with loved ones at this time of year, and there are steps you can take to lower the risks for everyone.
 "What we need to do is add more layers of protection," said Vaishampayan.

 If you have access to rapid antigen tests, have your family members take one, especially if they're traveling from other parts of the country.
-"That's a great way to prevent somebody who is infected from coming in and infecting somebody else," Dr. Carlos Del Rio, an infectious disease specialist at Emory University, told reporters last week.
+"That's a great way to prevent somebody who is infected from coming in and infecting somebody else," Dr. Carlos del Rio, an infectious disease specialist at Emory University, told reporters this month.

-Ideally you'd want to test daily after flying for the first five days or so, he says, but he recognizes it's not always practical, so wearing a really good mask during travel is key.
-"Any travel could result in exposure— which is why wearing a high filtration mask in public is so critical," says Karan.
+Ideally, you'd want to test daily after flying for the first five days or so, he says, but he recognizes that's not always practical, so wearing a really good mask during travel is key.
+"Any travel could result in exposure — which is why wearing a high-filtration mask in public is so critical," says Karan.

-Since testing isn't a perfect strategy, Karan says, it's probably best for elderly, immunocompromised or people with serious medical conditions that put them at higher risk of COVID to wear masks when gathering.
+Since testing isn't a perfect strategy, Karan says, it's probably best for older adults, people who are immunocompromised and people with serious medical conditions that put them at higher risk of COVID-19 to wear masks when gathering.

 Rapid antigen tests aren't cheap.
-Even the most inexpensive one will cost you around $12 per test — if you can find one.
-The Biden administration last week announced plans to address that: People with private health insurance will now be able to get reimbursed for the cost of at-home tests, and health clinics will offer free tests to the uninsured.
+Even the most inexpensive ones will cost you around $10 to $12 per test — if you can find one.
+The Biden administration this month announced plans to address that: People with private health insurance will now be able to get reimbursed for the cost of at-home tests, and health clinics will offer free tests to people who are uninsured.

 In the meantime, if you have to ration, Gandhi suggests prioritizing testing anyone who isn't vaccinated or is vaccinated but showing symptoms.